 2. Was human faeces intentionally added to the food?

 The Daily Mail report does not state that the restaurant owners used to serve unhygienic food to non-Muslim customers.
 We found that BBC and The Guardian had also reported the incident in 2015.
-These reports also don’t carry the religion angle.
+These reports also don’t carry the religious angle.
 Therefore, the first claim is false.

 Now let’s talk about the second claim.
 According to the report in Daily Mail, the food was indeed contaminated with human faeces however this wasn’t intentional but due to “inadequate hand-washing techniques by the staff.”
 The report states, “Mohammad Abdul Basit and Amjad Bhatti, of the Khyber Pass takeaway in Nottingham, were responsible for an outbreak of E.coli that saw 142 customers fall seriously ill.”
 Justice Jeremy Lea, who gave the duo a four-month jail sentence and a fine of £25,000, has been quoted in the report as saying, “What was going wrong here was the poor handwashing with soap and clean water to reduce the risk of contamination.”